To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Statement of the problem and Main Theorem

 \subsection{Main Theorem}

-Our finding is that there is sharp transition between the slow feedback regime and the fast feedback regime: \begin{thm}[Main theorem] As long as $\delta_\gamma \rightarrow 0$, we have the convergence in the $\L^0$ topology and in probability, as in the first item of Theorem \ref{thm:aap}:
+Our finding is that there is sharp transition between the slow feedback regime and the fast feedback regime: \begin{thm}[Main theorem] As long as $\delta_\gamma \rightarrow 0$, we have the convergence in probability, for the $\L^0$ topology, as in the first item of Theorem \ref{thm:aap}:

 However, in the stronger topologies, there exists a sharp transition when writing:

 The following convergences hold in the Hausdorff topology on graphs in $[0,H] \times [0,1]$.

 \begin{itemize} \item (Fast feedback regime) If $C < 2$, smoothing does not occur and we have convergence in law to the spike process: